A Brief History of Kagyu Samye Ling

 1988 was a key moment.
 The Samye Temple was inaugurated and the first four-year retreat was successfully completed.
 Lama Yeshe Losal Rinpoche, who had come here on a brief visit from his long solitary retreat in America, stayed on at Akong Rinpoche's request, first in continued solitary retreat, and then as resident master for the second long retreat that began in 1989.

 Since¬†Akong Rinpoche spent more and more time on humanitarian work in Tibet throughout the late 1990s, Lama Yeshe Rinpoche kindly took an increasing responsibility for running the Centre and enthusiastically built up the monastic sangha, developing Samye Ling as a unique experiment combining monastery, nunnery and lay community.
 Lama Rinpoche became Abbot of what was now known as Samye Ling Monastery and on the occasion of his 60th birthday received the title 'Rinpoche' for his vast dharma attainment and activity.¬†

 Throughout the 1980s and 90s, Vajradhara Chamgon Tai Situpa was extraordinarily kind and generous in visiting Samye Ling.
-In particular from 1989 through to¬†1997, in response to Akong Tulku Rinpoche's earnest request,¬†Situ Rinpoche¬†gave the transmission of the Saraha tradition of mahamudra, teaching in detail from The Ocean of Certainty by the 9th Gyalwang Karmapa.
+In response to Akong Tulku Rinpoche's earnest request, from 1989 through to¬†1997,¬†Situ Rinpoche¬†gave the Mahamudra transmission emanating from the Saraha tradition of mahamudra, and taught in detail from The Ocean of Certainty text by the 9th Gyalwang Karmapa.
 Thus the greatest masters have transmitted the very essence of the Kagyu teachings here, and Samye Ling continues to be a place where the¬†ancient wisdom of the Buddha's teaching is both preserved and made available to a new world.